Problem of evil: Evil

-Omni-qualities
+Omniqualities

 Omniscience is "maximal knowledge".
-According to Edward Wierenga, a classics-scholar and doctor of philosophy and religion at the University of Massachusetts, maximal is not unlimited but limited to "God knowing what is knowable".
+According to Edward Wierenga, a classics scholar and doctor of philosophy and religion at the University of Massachusetts, maximal is not unlimited but limited to "God knowing what is knowable".
 This is the most widely accepted view of omniscience among scholars of the twenty-first century, and is what William Hasker calls freewill-theism.
 Within this view, future events that depend upon choices made by individuals with free will are unknowable until they occur.

 Omnipotence is maximal power to bring about events within the limits of possibility, but again maximal is not unlimited.
-According to the philosophers Hoffman and Rosenkrantz: "An omnipotent agent is not required to bring about an impossible state of affairs... maximal power has logical and temporal limitiations, including the limitation that an omnipotent agent cannot bring about, i.e., cause, another agent's free decision".
+According to the philosophers Hoffman and Rosenkrantz: "An omnipotent agent is not required to bring about an impossible state of affairs... maximal power has logical and temporal limitations, including the limitation that an omnipotent agent cannot bring about, i.e., cause, another agent's free decision".

 Omnibenevolence sees God as all-loving.
 If God is omnibenevolent, he acts according to what is best, but if there is no best available, God attempts, if possible, to bring about states of affairs that are creatable and are optimal within the limitations of physical reality.

-Defenses and Theodicies
+Defenses and theodicies

 Responses to the problem of evil have occasionally been classified as defences or theodicies although authors disagree on the exact definitions.
 Generally, a defense refers to attempts to address the logical argument of evil that says "it is logically impossible – not just unlikely – that God exists".
-A defense does not require a full explanation of evil, and it need not be true, or even probable, it need only be possible, since possibility invalidates the logic of impossibility.
+A defense does not require a full explanation of evil, and it need not be true, or even probable; it need only be possible, since possibility invalidates the logic of impossibility.

 A theodicy, on the other hand, is more ambitious, since it attempts to provide a plausible justification – a morally or philosophically sufficient reason – for the existence of evil.
 This is intended to weaken the evidential argument which uses the reality of evil to argue that the existence of God is unlikely.